TeaDove/trie/README.md

 Generic prefix tree for golang
 Has 2 versions:
 - trie: string keyed Trie.
-Keys are strings, value are generic.
+Keys are strings, Value are generic.
 Use case: text prefix search.
 - gtrie: generic keyed Trie.
-Key can be any comparable value: byte, string, int etc. Use case: OS path searches.
+Key can be any comparable Value: byte, string, int etc. Use case: OS path searches.

 # Example Trie